Quick Links

 Track And Receive Orders

-For example, you can enter a tracking #, and the system should be able to track your delivery status.
+For example, you can enter a tracking number and the system can track your delivery status.

-Moreover, when the delivery is made, the system should update you that your order has been delivered.
+Moreover, when the delivery is made, the system updates you that your order has been delivered.

 Order_tracking

-Once the order is received, the person who received the product should be able to mark the order as received and attach any supporting documents.
+Once the order is received, the person who received the product can mark the order as received and attach any supporting documents.

 What Are The Benefits Of Automating Your Purchase Requisition Process?